globulus/simi/README.md

 #### Stdlib

+TBA

 #### File

+TBA

 #### Net

+TBA

 #### SMT

 SMT stands for ŠimiText, and is a method of embedding Šimi into text files, so that their content may be generated at runtime using the Šimi interpreter.
 Its purpose and usage makes it similar to [ERB](https://www.stuartellis.name/articles/erb/) or [JSX](https://reactjs.org/docs/introducing-jsx.html).

 Stdlib class named [Smt](stdlib/Smt.simi) does all the magic.
 To use SMT, first invoke a static method *compile*, supplying a template which is an SMT string.
 This will return an Smt class instance, on which you can then invoke method *run*, which will interpret all the previously parsed Šimi code in the current environment, and return the resulting string.
+(Note that you may have to use [environment invocation]((#closure-vs-environment-invocation)) with *run*.)

 Consider the following SMT text file that represents HTML code interspersed with Šimi:
 ```html